eclipse-ecal/ecal/doc/rst/applications/sys/sys_architecture.rst

    The Host Application is started only once on the machine that is supposed to control everything else.
    This application is responsible for loading the configuration file and keeping track of all task states.

+   If your main machine is the only machine you want to start tasks on, this is the only application you need.

 #.
 The **Client Application** (:file:`ecal_sys_client /.exe`).